Home » Other Categories » The 5 Most Dangerous Cities for Women in the US

 • Property crimes: 5,455.61 per 100,000 (highest)

-Tulsa is known as a city with a long and turbulent history of systemic racial oppression that continues to create great rifts in rates of poverty, employment, and incarceration.
-The black poverty rate is 34% while the white poverty rate is 13%.
+Tulsa is known as a city with a long and turbulent history of systemic racial oppression that continues to create great rifts in poverty, employment, and incarceration rates.
+Tulsa’s black poverty rate is 34%, while the white poverty rate is 13%.

-Equality issues also extend to gender-based concerns, with the rate of female incarceration in Tulsa being about twice that of the national average.
-This significantly contributes to the state’s extremely high rate of female incarceration.
+Equality issues extend to gender-based concerns.
+The rate of female incarceration in Tulsa is about twice that of the national average, which is a major contribution to Oklahoma’s disproportionately high rate of female incarceration.
 Unsurprisingly, women of color are disproportionately represented.
 The rate of property crimes in the city was particularly high.

 5. New Orleans, Louisiana